The University requires that all applicants for courses meet the University’s admission requirements.

 Find out more about bridging and enabling courses, and other alternative entry pathways at the Future Students website.

 Applicants who believe they warrant special consideration due to their studies being affected beyond their control, or who fall within the definition of a listed equity group, should review the guidelines for special consideration application, available from:

-Applications for admission to Curtin at undergraduate level are made to TISC.
+Applications for admission to Curtin at undergraduate level are made to the Teriary Institutions Service Centre (TISC).
 The only exceptions to this requirement are: international fee-paying students, applicants who have previously studied or are currently studying at Curtin and mid-year entry applicants.

 For more information regarding the TISC application process, refer to: tisc.edu.au.

 Deferral of studies

 Applicants who receive an offer for a course from Curtin University may want to defer commencement of their studies in the course, subject to the course being available in the desired academic period (semester).
 Find out more about this at the Future Students website.

 It is possible to undertake honours study in a number of areas at Curtin University.
 Students already enrolled in one of the University’s courses may be invited to undertake honours within their existing course or in a separate honours degree course if they have demonstrated high achievement in designated units.
 Some courses, such as the Bachelor of Engineering (Honours), have met the requirements for the Australian Qualification Framework Level 8 Bachelor Honour degrees.
 All students in these courses are enrolled in honours.